The benefits of centralised procurement systems are especially pronounced in the humanitarian sector.

 Communication will also be an important aspect of the next phase of our collaboration with UNHCR, focusing on the roll-out of a fleet management software system and appropriate training for field offices.
 Next steps also include revamping of vehicle maintenance and repair systems and the introduction of scorecards with KPIs to track vehicle use and fuel consumption.
 Later, we plan to extend centralised procurement to power-generating equipment such as generators — similar to cars and trucks in their potential environmental and financial impact.

-We hope our efforts will contribute to the ongoing professionalisation of the humanitarian sector.
+We hope our efforts will contribute to the ongoing professionalization of the humanitarian sector.
 Applying appropriately adapted fleet management principles from the business world sector-wide would likely free up millions of dollars every year for humanitarian use, while enabling organisations to serve their communities better.